cayennes/wanikani-minder/README.md

 * postgresql
 * for deployment - heroku cli

-A postgres database - webglue by default, can configure something else though
+You'll need to create the wanikani_minder database (you can also name it something else and change the DATABASE_URL configuration)

 Register a dev app on beeminder